WebOfTrust/keri/docs/Q-and-A.md

 (*SamMSmith*)

 ## *Q: Wouldn’t we still need public blockchains to hash proof?

-_At least at certain intervals to ensure my data is not erased by the central registry..._
+*At least at certain intervals to ensure my data is not erased by the central registry...*

 The registry is logically centralized (in that there is a consensus between participants) but there is no central registry (needed, ed.), which gatekeeps access to the data.\
-(_@Chunningham_)
+(*@Chunningham*)

 ## *Q: How do I explain the significance of KERI to someone?

-_Could I say that the Transactions Per Second of a KERI-based system will always beat the TPS of a blockchain-based system.\
+*Could I say that the Transactions Per Second of a KERI-based system will always beat the TPS of a blockchain-based system.*\

-Is that a fair statement?
-Is there some "order of magnitude" characterization of that inherent advantage?_
+*Is that a fair statement?
+Is there some "order of magnitude" characterization of that inherent advantage?*

+{TBW prio 2}

+---

-# Q&A section Root of trust
+## Q&A section Root of trust

+---

 ## **Q: What do I need to trust in KERI?

 Primary root of trust is KEL not secondary (starts with self cert ID), but then after the first rotation, if any, you must have a KEL.\
 (*SamMSmith*)

 ### **Q: What is the difference between a trust basis and a trust domain?

 A trust basis binds controllers, identifiers, and key-pairs.\
 A trust domain is the ecosystem of interactions that rely on a trust basis.

 ## ***Q: KERI does not need a blockchain, but how does it establish the root-of-trust that we need for SSI?
 How does the data persist?

 The `KELs` are what establishes the root of trust in `KERI`.
 So you have a `SCI` and a `KEL`.
 The `KEL` is ordered with respect to the SCI by the controller.
 You don't need total ordering with respect to other identifiers to establish the root of trust in `KERI`, because the controller is the one and only, who orders events.\
 In blockchains you have total ordering, which you need for double spend protecting in cryptocurrencies, but not in `KERI`.\
 For people in blockchain this is a bit hard to grasp, but we don’t need hash chained data structure of events on single identifier nor the *ordering* those, I just need logs, I need *append-only logs of events* to establish the authority.\